matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Failures as Messages

-- Exceptions are not thrown in a traditional sense - Would break processing of stream.
+- Exceptions not thrown in a traditional sense - Would break processing of stream.
-- Exceptions are processed by a handler function.
+- Exceptions  processed by a handler function.
 - Reactive programming focuses on processing streams of data.
 - Traditional CRUD applications are still alive and well.